 The Department of Education keeps track of your LEU by adding together the percentages of your Pell Grant scheduled awards that you received for each award year.
 Once your total reaches 600%, you have reached your Federal Pell Grant eligibility.

-Important Note: If you have reached your Lifetime Eligibility for the Federal Pell Grant, you may still have loan options available to pay for classes at Union County College.
+Important Note: If you have reached your Lifetime Eligibility for the Federal Pell Grant, you may still have loan options available to pay for classes at Union College.
 More information about requesting a Student Loan can be found on the Loans page of our website.